-If your syllabus includes controversial topics you will want to plan ahead and anticipate difficult and emotional classroom discussions.
-These discussions may include multiple phases such as the initial discussion, a need to restore community during or after the discussion, and reflection after the discussion.
-Remember always that your role is to provide a safe classroom environment for every student during the discussion.
+If your syllabus includes controversial topics, you will want to plan and anticipate difficult and emotional classroom discussions.
+Discussions may consist of multiple phases such as the initial discussion, a potential need to restore community (during or after), and self-reflection.
+Remember always that your role is to facilitate an inclusive learning environment for your students.

-- If you run into issues that may escalate into an unresolved conflict in the classroom:
+- Know what to do.
+If you run into situations that may escalate into an unresolved conflict in your learning environment:

-- Ask students to think about how their reactions mirror the subject at hand, and what they might learn about the topic from their experience.
+- Ask students to think about how their reactions. mirror the subject at hand and what they might learn about the topic from their experience.
 To help frame the reactions, use the questions located on the Discussions instructional strategies page.